HansenHeLab/VSE/README.md

 chr1  1000  1001  rs00001
 ```
 ######The LD SNPs
-The list of LD SNPs should be a tab delimited bed file in the following format and should be provided with ```-l``` parameter.
+The list of LD SNPs should be a **tab delimited** bed file in the following format and should be provided with ```-l``` parameter.
+```
+chr1  900 901 LDSNPid tagSNPid other_optional_columns
+```
 There should be no header line.
 The LD SNPs must be calculated based on EUR population of 1000 Genome Project Phase III genotyping data (Release 2013/05).
 It's important to use the updated genotyping information for calculating LD because the newer releases are more accurant than the older ones because of inclusion of more individuals.
-However, for older studies, VSE will soon support Phase I data as well.
+However, for older studies, VSE will soon support 1000 Genome Project Phase I data as well.
-```
-chr1  900 901 LDSNPid tagSNPid other_optional_columns
-```

 ######The genomic ranges
 The genomic regions should be a single directory and the directory path should be given in ```-d``` parameter.
 The genomics regions should be bed files.
 The name of the file is used as labels for the regions.
 For examples, ```DHS.bed``` will be denoted as DHS in final figures and table.
 ```-d``` can also be a path to a bed file.
 In that case, the tallies will be printed on screen and the enrichment analysis will not be run.